 Easy to Use

 Some weight machines might look intimidating at first, but most are incredibly user-friendly.
 Many machines even have instructions or QR codes for guidance.
 If not, gym staff can show you how to use the equipment once, and you’ll be good to go on your own.
-Additionally, you don’t have to overthink your form because they control the movement path.
+Additionally, you don’t have to overthink your form because it controls the movement path.

 Lower Risk of Injury